 Make and Save More Money

 If your fundamental problem is having enough money at the end of the month to pay for your car, there are two sides of the equation that you can address: how much money you are bringing in and how much you are spending.
 These come up in any conversation about debt, because if you can increase income and/or decrease spending, you’ll be freeing up resources to put toward your payment(s).
-Here are some tips on cutting other expenses, and here are some tips on making more cash.
+Here are some tips on cutting other expenses.

 Evaluate your other Debt

 A key strategy is to take a look at your other debts and see what flexibility there may be.
 Again, your car is an important tool, a resource which may directly help you keep your job and make more money.
 Rather than jeopardize this asset, take a look at where else you may have flexibility.
 Can you defer a student loan for a few months while you straighten things out?
 That will cost some interest too, but might be a better alternative.